 - Our schools have an important role to play in supporting the mental health and wellbeing of our pupils/students.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Report concerns of MyConcern - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Report concerns on MyConcern - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.